murilo-arruda/start-page/README.md

-# start-page with pixel art style
+# Pixel start-page

-hello there! i am creating a custom start page (default browser page) using the nes.css / pixelart style. i want to provide simple and clean start page.
+Dynamic start-page using retro/pixel-art style.

+i'm using Svelte and ness.css to create the UI.

+'Why svelte?' you may ask. the reason that i'm using svelte is just for learning purposes not technical or perfomance related.

-this projects it's note ready yet.
+this project isn't ready yet.
 Here my plans:

+- Open to Hacktoberfest
-- options menu
+- Settings Menu
-  - dark mode
+- Custom zones
-  - select which icons will display
+- Pixel icons library
-  - edit sections with with your link lists
-  - choose default search engine (google, duckduckgo, bing...)
+- Dark Theme
+- Offline support
-  - timestamp selection
+- Sync support
-  - multiple time zone
-  - and much more
-- serviceworker to work ofline (or use localstorage for data persistence)
-- some bugs
+- and expect a lot of bugs

 ## How to use

+This start-page is in development. my plans is to find a easy and free way to users install and use.

 if you want to use the early version of this page you can run `npm install` and `npm run build` and this will genarate the site files on `public/build` directory.